Fast entangling gates on fluxoniums via parametric modulation of plasmon interaction: spurious transition

 \subsection{Effective coupler drive}

-Here we provide further details regarding the effective drive experienced by the transmon coupler.
-As illustrated in Fig.~\ref{fig9}, the parametric drive can induce transitions within the coupler states or transitions that involve coupler excitation, such as $|000\rangle\rightarrow|020\rangle$.
+Here we provide further details regarding the effective drive experienced by the transmon coupler (the transitions marked by diamonds and black squares in Fig.~\ref{fig13}).
+As illustrated in Fig.~\ref{fig13}, the parametric drive can induce transitions within the coupler states or transitions that involve coupler excitation, such as $|000\rangle\rightarrow|020\rangle$.
 To elucidate the physical mechanism underlying these transitions, we examine the case of an isolated transmon coupler subject to parametric drives.

 Considering that the SQUID of the frequency-tunable transmon coupler is threaded by a time-dependent magnetic flux, the Hamiltonian of this flux-driven system takes the following form~\cite{You2019,Riwar2022}: